 Perez graduated with the first generation of music therapists from Berklee College of Music in 1999.
-She has worked advocating for music therapy in American and the world for over 20 years.
+She has worked advocating for the development of music therapy in America and the world for over 20 years.
 She is the Founder of several organizations and music therapy centers in America, and works in Panama and Chile with Community, Medical, and Performance Music Therapy.
 For more info visit www.patriciazarateperez.com

 Languages: English and Spanish.